tromp/cuckoo/README.md

 (one third of that memory is used only for recovering the edge indices from a cycle and could be separated).
-I am rewriting my solver to incorporate those speedups as an additional option, while trying to reduce the memory to 11x.
+I am rewriting my solver to incorporate those speedups as an additional option, while trying to reduce the memory overhead to 11x.
 In light of this claimed bounty, the bounties below are amended with an additional requirement of limited memory use.